nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Subtly-Different-Responses.md

 ## Objective

-Find a valid username by comparing login responses, then use it to identify the correct password and solve the lab.
+Find a valid username by comparing login responses, then use it to find the correct password and solve the lab.

 ---